 INSTRUCTIONS FOR COMPLETING CMS HSD TABLES

-Form and Table Management

-Applicants must generally submit separate completed copies of each table template for each area/region or county that the Applicant is requesting.
-Specific instructions on how to complete and submit each table will be outlined in the 2011 HPMS User Guide for the Part C Application.
+Note: Detailed Technical instructions will be outline in the HPMS user guide.

-General Instructions for CMS HSD Tables Including Tables 1, 2, 2a, 3 Summary, 3 Detail, 3a, 4, 5
+General Instructions for CMS HSD Tables

 (These tables should be completed by contracted-network MA applicants and are not required for non-network Private Fee For Service PFFS.)

 Applicants will demonstrate network adequacy through an automated review process and revised Health Service Delivery (HSD) Tables.
 The revised tables and instructions for each HSD table are below.
+The tables should reflect the applicants’ fully executed contracted network providers and facilities that are in place on the date of submission.
+For CMS purposes, contracts are considered fully executed when both parties have signed.

 As part of the application module in the Health Plan Management System (HPMS), CMS will provide applicants with an automated tool for submitting network information via HSD tables prior to the initial application submission deadline.
 As part of this new process, applicants will have an opportunity to submit HSD tables for automated review, as part of a pre-assessment screening process.
 During this process, HSD tables will be reviewed automatically against default adequacy measures for each required provider and facility type in each county.
 Applicants can then use feedback received during the pre-assessment screening to revise HSD tables and formally submit them by the initial submission date.
 This new process will permit applicants to determine if they have achieved network adequacy prior to submitting their applications.
 A positive result from the pre-assessment screening process that CMS makes available to applicants does not mean, nor is it meant to imply, that the applicant’s application has, or will, be approved.